Religion in the Song dynasty

 Religion in the Song dynasty (960–1279) was primarily composed of three institutional religions: Confucianism, Taoism, and Buddhism, in addition to Chinese folk religion.
 The Song period saw the rise of Zhengyi Taoism as a state sponsored religion and a Confucian response to Taoism and Buddhism in the form of Neo-Confucianism.
 While Neo-Confucianism was initially treated as a heterodox teaching and proscribed, it later became the mainstream elite philosophy and the state orthodoxy in 1241.

 State religion

+Three Teachings

+The Song claimed authority over all religions in a manner that has been described as religious neutrality.
+The Song government sponsored works from all Three Teachings (Taoism, Confucianism, and Buddhism) such as the printing of texts.
+The Confucian canon had already been printed in 953, seven years prior to the Song's founding.
+The Buddhist canon was printed under Emperor Taizu of Song (r.
+960–976) and the Taoist canon was printed in 1010.
+From 1106 to 1113, a revision of the Tang dynasty Ritual of the Kaiyuan Period was undertaken, the result of which included many Taoist additions such as offerings at state-sponsored Taoist temples and a variety of occasions when announcements were to be made not only at the altar of soil and grain, but also Taoist temples.

-Emperor Taizu of Song (r.
-960–976) ordered state officials to visit Buddhist monasteries to burn incense on the days his father, grandparents, and great-grandparents had died.
+Taizu ordered state officials to visit Buddhist monasteries to burn incense on the days his father, grandparents, and great-grandparents had died.
 He also looked to Buddhist temples for the post-mortem welfare of his ancestors.
+His successor, Taizong, also converted the barracks in which he was born to a Buddhist monastery.
 In 971, Taizu ordered work begin on a complete print edition of the Tripiṭaka Buddhist Canon (Kaibao zangshu 開寶藏書) in Chengdu.
 It took 10 years to finish the 130,000 blocks needed to print the text.
-The finished product, the Sichuan edition of the Kaibao canon, also known as the Kaibao Tripitaka, was printed in 983.
+The finished product, the Sichuan edition of the Kaibao Canon, also known as the Kaibao Tripitaka, was printed in 983.

-The Song emperors favored Taoism since Emperor Taizong of Song's (r.
-976–997) succession was foretold by a Taoist in a revelation, for which he had a temple constructed at the Zhongnan Mountains.
-Taizong also converted the barracks in which he was born to a Buddhist monastery.